oroinc/documentation/user_guide/intro_log_in_and_edit_profile.rst

 .. note::

-    The option is only available only if your OroCRM instance is connected with the Google Apps account.
+    This option is only available if your OroCRM instance is connected with a Google Apps account.
 Please check with your system administrator if you want to enable Gmail synchronization for your account.

-- If you haven’t used the Google account in the browser (or its cache has been cleared), the Sign-in form will appear.
+ - If you haven’t used a Google account in your browser (or if its cache has been cleared), the Sign-in form will appear.
-  Log-in to the account.
+   Use it to log in to your account.

    |